 Solairs on the Rooftop

 When simple, vintage and repurposed all come together in the right way, the result can be fun and exciting, like Kohn Shnier Architects' rooftop patio design in Toronto.
 Those wonderful plastic disc-shaped chairs are vintage Solair chairs, which were designed in the 1970s by Fabio Fabiano and Michelange Pazini for L’Industrie Provinciale in Quebec and went on to be sold by retailers like Sears and Eaton's.
-Colorful plastic crates become makeshift tables, with a tray on one in the center... serving as a coffee table.Continue to 6 of 44 below.
+Colorful plastic crates become makeshift tables, with a tray on one in the center serving as a coffee table.Continue to 6 of 44 below.

 A Victorian remodel in the Noe Valley neighborhood of San Francisco features a spacious-for-the-area backyard that Feldman Architecture connected with rooms on the ground level.
-The firm, which specializes in acquiring and restoring historical homes with a focus on sustainable solutions and technology, added a second floor with a deck that has a view of the city and a master suite with a private patio.Continue to 10 of 51 below.
+The firm, which specializes in acquiring and restoring historical homes with a focus on sustainable solutions and technology, added a second floor with a deck that has a view of the city and a primary suite with a private patio.Continue to 8 of 44 below.